-Jim and Lisa Koehne (pronounced KAY-na) thought they gave what a transplant surgeon called “a gift from the Almighty” when they donated the organs of their 15-year-old son Alex, who at that time doctors thought died of bacterial meningitis.
+Jim and Lisa Koehne (pronounced KAY-na) felt they gave what a transplant surgeon called “a gift from the Almighty” when they donated the organs of their 15-year-old son Alex, who at that time doctors thought died of bacterial meningitis.

 But, autopsy showed that Alex actually died from a rare form of lymphoma.
 The Koehnes later learned that a 52-year-old man who received their son’s liver died a few months later of the same blood cancer.
 Then a 36-year-old woman who received the donor pancreas also died from lymphoma.
 Two recipients of the donor kidneys had it removed and are now getting cancer treatment.